One of the best bases for exploring the Northern Japan Alps

-With easy access to the Northern Japan Alps and Kamikochi, the Okuhida area is a key base for alpine enthusiasts of all levels.
+With easy access to the Northern Japan Alps and Kamikochi , the Okuhida area is a key base for alpine enthusiasts.
 As an added bonus, the area is scattered with rustic hot spring villages offering accommodation and soothing post-hike bathing opportunities.

-From JR Nagoya station, take the Takayama Line to JR Takayama Station.
+From Nagoya station, take the Takayama Line to Takayama Station.
 You can take a one-hour bus from there to Hirayu.
 From Hirayu, there is a bus line that runs to Fukuji, Shin-Hirayu, Tochi and Shin-Hotaka.
 Another line runs to Mt.
-Norikura.
+Norikura .

 The Matusmoto Line bus runs from Matsumoto to Takayama, stopping at Hirayu.
 There are only a few buses a day so check an up-to-date timetable before traveling.

-Okuhida boasts five postcard worthy hot spring resorts: Hirayu, Fukuji, Shin-Hirayu, Tochio and Shin-Hotaka.
+Okuhida boasts five picturesque hot spring resorts: Hirayu, Fukuji, Shin-Hirayu, Tochio and Shin-Hotaka.
 All are conveniently accessible on the same bus route.
 You can spend the day shuttling between them, sampling baths with different mineral content and competing views.

 Alternatively, stay at one of the hotels or ryokan (traditional inns) and indulge in a multi-course meal of assorted local delicacies.